syncfusion-content/blazor-docs/blazor/speeddial/styles.md

 {% endhighlight %}
 {% endtabs %}

-## OpensOnHover
+## Opens on hover

-You can use [`OpensOnHover`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_OpensOnHover) property to hover the speeddial items without click the speeddial button.
+You can use [`OpensOnHover`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_OpensOnHover) property to open actions items on hover itself.
+By default action items displayed only when clicking the speed dial button.

 {% tabs %}
 {% highlight razor %}